Man slain in homeless encampment remembered as burly protector

 To those living in tents or without shelter, violence is part of life on the streets.
 The National Coalition on Homelessness found in a 2016 report that in the last two decades, 1,657 reported acts of violence have been committed against individuals experiencing homelessness and 428 victims have lost their lives due to violence.

-In December, a double homicide at a tent encampment at 16th and Mission streets rocked the Mission – the murders remain unsolved.
+In December, a double homicide at a tent encampment at 16th Street and South Van Ness rocked the Mission – the murders remain unsolved.

 “A lot of people are being victimized out here,” said Kristina.
 During the month that Hopkins was in the hospital, Kristina said a friend of hers was beaten inside of her tent near San Bruno Avenue by a patron of an after-hours nightclub in the area.